 Meals are so much more than just a mundane task of refueling our bodies; they are a way we come together and share time with friends and family.
 The bigger the gathering, the bigger role food will play.

 This is true for eating on vacations as much as it is at holidays or family milestones, like weddings.
 So whether you’re an adventurous eater, or you prefer to play it safe on your plate, don’t underestimate the impact food has on your vacation experience.
-And options abound across Greater Zion.
+And dining options abound across Greater Zion.

 With any vacation, there is usually more activity than you normally have in your day-to-day life.
 This is especially true of most vacationers to Greater Zion.
 There’s hiking, biking, swimming, lots of walking, warm temperatures and lots of sun.
 It can be a lot for your body to handle.
 Regular meals are important, but like everything with a vacation, there is the feeling that it needs to be elevated, above your normal life.